kdpuvvadi/blog/content/posts/terraform-azure-getting-started.md

 ### Plan and Apply

-To check modification and what's actully change on live infrastructure, run
+To check modification and what's actually change on live infrastructure, run

 ```bash
 terraform plan